K-Wojciechowski/CleanupForNotion/README.md

 The Docker Compose file is configured to expose the API on port 2836 on localhost (it won’t be accessible from other machines).

+### AWS

+In this model, CleanupForNotion uses various services offered by [AWS](https://aws.amazon.com/):

+* Configuration (`appsettings.json`) is stored in **S3**
+* Plugin state is stored in **DynamoDB**
+* Code runs in **Lambda**
+* Logs are stored in **CloudWatch**
+* Periodic execution is handled by **EventBridge Scheduler**

+All of the above services have very generous free tiers.
+As long as you keep the execution frequency reasonable (15 minutes should be fine), the AWS costs related to using this should be $0/month (or close enough that AWS won’t charge your card).

+To deploy this, all you need is [Terraform](https://developer.hashicorp.com/terraform).
+Here are the deployment steps:

+1. Clone the repository and go into the `aws-terraform` directory
+2. To get a pre-built package, run the `download-lambda.sh` / `download-lambda.ps1` script (Bash version requires `curl` and `jq`).
+   If you prefer to build the code yourself and have the .NET 8 SDK, run the `build-lambda.sh` / `build-lambda.ps1` script (Bash version requires `zip`).
+3. Place your appsettings.json in the `aws-terraform` directory (note that `StateFilePath` and `RunFrequency` are ignored)
+4. Make sure you are happy with the configuration in `variables.tf`
+5. Ensure you have AWS access keys configured in a way Terraform understands (e.g. `~/.aws/credentials`).
+6. Run `terraform init`
+7. Run `terraform apply`

+After the deployment completes, `invoke.sh` and `invoke.cmd` scripts will be generated to run your new lambda using the AWS CLI.

 ### Console

 In this model, CleanupForNotion runs as a console application.
 It can be run in the usual .NET way (`dotnet run`).